 One of the most important communication skills is being comfortable with conversing with strangers.
+Imagine you are working as a freelance virtual assistant.
 Your client could be from a country where their English sounds different, or, he could have a very serious face which seems intimidating(if you are video chatting).
 She might speak either too fast or too slow or with a high or a low voice.

 In each of these cases, keeping your composure and being resilient to the differences you experience to increase your chances of landing the job.

 You need to be creative if you want to solve problems effectively in your job.
-Creativity is one of the essential requirements for problem-solving; and not only that but the jobs you have at hand also require a degree of creative thinking to perform.
-And creativity can be increased if you train yourself for it.
+Creativity is one of the essential requirements for problem-solving, and not only that but the jobs you have at hand also require a degree of creative thinking to perform.
+And creativity can increase if you train yourself for it.

 Being a successful freelancer requires certain soft skills like the ones mentioned above but not limited to them.
-You should prepare yourself to be good at these skills in order to have a successful career as a freelancer; because they affect each and every job you get hired for.
+You should prepare yourself to be good at these skills in order to have a successful career as a freelancer; because they affect each and every job you are hiring for.
 And they could be acquired and learned.
 So, consider working on them from today.